 JURY NOT DRAWN BY BALLOT BOX: Jury called up four at a time and sworn and tried as to competency.

 HENRY BEARD IS NOT COMPETENT: Richards's attorney objected to the competency of this juror and the objection was overruled.
 Thirty-six jurors were selected for the jury pool which included Henry [Note: but Henry was not selected as a juror].

-TESTIMONY REGARDING DAVID N. BAKER NOT ALLOWED: Young Baker was not allowed to testify against himself.
+TESTIMONY REGARDING DAVID N. BAKER NOT ALLOWED: Young Baker was not allowed to testify against himself (self-incrimination).
 Other witnesses were not allowed to testify regarding Young Baker and his relationship with his mother and father.
-The Magistrates questioning (think of the police questioning after arrest) was allowed into evidence and thereafter excluded of being considered in the jury instructions because of Richard's statement to Mom Baker that Old Baker had stated Young Baker was guilty.
+The Magistrates questioning (think of the police questioning after arrest) was allowed into evidence and thereafter excluded from being considered in the jury instructions because of Richard's statement to Mom Baker that Old Baker had stated Young Baker was guilty.

 This Brief is in response to the Bill of Exceptions that was filed by Richard's attorney.

 JURY SELECTION ERRORS: No seal to the venire (jury pool) and no return by the Sheriff.